apcamargo/taxopy/README.md

 # taxopy

-A Python package for obtaining complete lineages and the lowest common ancestor (LCA) from a set of taxonomic identifiers.
+A Python package for manipulating NCBI-formatted taxonomic databases.
+Allows you to obtain complete lineages, determine lowest common ancestors (LCAs), get taxa names from their taxids, and more!

 ## Installation